Jahid2121/Jahid2121/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react)](https://skillicons.dev)

-- 🌱 I’m currently exploring Node js
+- 🌱 I’m currently exploring Next js
 - 👯 I’m looking to collaborate on I'm open to collaboration on various projects.
 Feel free to connect and discuss ideas!
 - 💬 Ask me about My journey in Web Development and how I've been overcoming challenges while learning and tackling complex projects.
 I'd be happy to share my experiences!